Raibows/ChineseWordPlay/README.md

 ## Introduction
-This a tiny python program which may help you learn python basic grammer.I mainly used tkinter and csv package.
+This a tiny python program which may help you learn python basic grammar.I mainly used tkinter and csv package.
 GUI sometimes is a good way to help you find interests in learning python !
 And please **star** my project if you like it.
 <div align="center">
 <img src="demo/1.png" width=400 height=260 alt="run demo">
 </div>